Vote

 #![allow(unused)] fn main() { struct Vote<NID: NodeId> { leader_id: LeaderId<NID> committed: bool } // Advanced mode(default): #[cfg(not(feature = "single-term-leader"))] pub struct LeaderId<NID: NodeId> { pub term: u64, pub node_id: NID, } // Standard raft mode: #[cfg(feature = "single-term-leader")] pub struct LeaderId<NID: NodeId> { pub term: u64, pub voted_for: Option<NID>, } }

-in openraft defines the pseudo time(in other word, defines every leader
+vote in openraft defines the pseudo time(in other word, defines every leader) in a distributed consensus.

-In a standard raft, the corresponding concept is term
+In a standard raft, the corresponding concept is term.

-Although in standard raft a single term
+Although in standard raft a single term is not enough to define a time

 point.